 Our consultation website will give you a reference so you have a record of submitting your comment, and our GNLP mailbox will send an automated reply so you will know we have received your email.
 We will not be able to give an individual reply to your comments, as we expect to receive a lot of them.
 However, we will consider all comments made.

 We have a database of people who have expressed an interest in the GNLP’s progress.
 If you make a comment on any consultation documents, we will add your contact details to the database, so you will be informed as we reach the next consultation stage.
 If you have no comment to make at this stage but wish to be kept informed, please ask to be added.

 The Regulation 18 draft plan will be consulted on in September/October 2019.
 This will contain both the preferred strategy for the area, and the preferred sites we propose to allocate to best meet that strategy.
 You will have the opportunity to comment on the draft plan.
 A Regulation 19 plan will then be prepared for submission to the Secretary of State and consideration by a planning inspector, with adoption of the plan scheduled for 2021.

 We held workshops for parish councils at the start of the local plan process, they are statutory consultees during this Regulation 18 consultation, and we will continue to work with parish councils as we produce the GNLP.

-The Greater Norwich authorities plan to adopt the GNLP in 2020.
+The Greater Norwich authorities plan to adopt the GNLP in late 2021.
 This will replace any district-level plans (such as site allocation documents or area action plans) and will also replace the JCS.
-In general, the GNLP will not cover development management (DM) policies, though some changes affecting them may be made.